flossCoder/largeDevAnalyse/README.md

 For the GNU GPL 3 see file LICENSE.

-This project can be used to analyse the simulation results of a large-deviation simulation of the largest components of graphs.
+This project can be used to perform a histogram glueing and analyse the simulation results of a large-deviation simulation of the largest components of graphs.